mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 This can be used to add a prefix, a suffix, or an action to an input.
 For instance, you can use an icon button to hide or reveal the password.

-When using a start adornment, you can provide `startAdornmentWidth` to the `FormControl`.
-Otherwise, the label will always be shrunk.

 {{"demo": "pages/components/text-fields/InputAdornments.js"}}

+### Start Adornments

+When using a start adornment, the label is always shrunk by default.
+You can prevent this with the `startAdornmentWidth` prop.

+{{"demo": "pages/components/text-fields/StartAdornments.js"}}

 ## Sizes